Table of Contents

 For a charge, any bank, financial organisation, or individual can use CERSAI's registration platform.
 By registering with CERSAI, lenders can access information on an asset or property to see if any previous security interests (banks, financial institutions, etc.) have been created.

-This is usually done before a loan is approved by the borrower.
-This is especially advantageous for legitimate property purchasers, as CERSAI allows them to access all essential information from the registry to determine whether the property they are interested in is free of any liabilities incurred by another lender.
+This is usually done before the borrower approves a loan.
+This is especially advantageous for legitimate property purchasers.
+CERSAI allows them to access all essential information from the registry to determine whether the property they are interested in is free of any liabilities incurred by another lender.

 Who owns CERSAI?

-While the central government now owns the majority of the company, the CERSAI warned in March 2021 that the Reserve Bank of India (RBI) can buy the government’s 51% ownership in the central registry.
+While the central government now owns most of the company, the CERSAI warned in March 2021 that the Reserve Bank of India (RBI) can buy the government's 51% ownership in the central registry.
 It is so because all of its duties are related to banking.

-State-run lenders, including State Bank of India, Punjab National Bank, and Bank of Baroda, as well as the National Housing Bank, own the remaining 49% of the CERSAI.
+The remaining 49% of the CERSAI is owned by state-run lenders, including the State Bank of India, Punjab National Bank, Bank of Baroda, and the National Housing Bank.

 CERSAI 2.0